 Volcanoes to Visit Before They Erupt!26th March 2013

 There are hundreds of volcanoes across the planet, many of which lie in slumber, dormant for thousands of years but a fair proportion are still active and could explode within our life time.
 Beautiful but deadly, they have always piqued our interest with settlements and cities having been built in their shadows for many years.
-As well all know, the results of a major eruption can be catastrophic so that’s all the more reason to visit these active examples before they erupt!
+As well all know, the results of a major eruption can be catastrophic so here are some top volcanoes to visit before they erupt!

 Mt Etna, Sicily